 GPU Cloud

-You can manage rentals from the GPU Cloud page in the dashboard or directly through the API documented here.
+You can manage instances from the GPU Cloud page in the dashboard or through the API documented here.

 How it works

-2. Deploy a model, a template, or a custom Docker image onto it.
+2. Choose a workload: a curated model, a Hugging Face model id, a template, or a custom CUDA Docker image.

 Browse the catalog